What are the top 5 best study drugs on the market?

 8. Stay positive.
 You want to be productive while staying in a clear mood.
 If you take too much you can crash, which can lead to major depression.

-9. Set out a specific dose ahead of time and commit yourself to sticking with that dose only.
+9. Set out a specific dose ahead of time and commit yourself to stick with that dose only.

 10. If you take too much of anything, the benefits of the drug can work in reverse, if not worse.
 So even if you take more than you should of something and you don’t feel horrible, you might still end up having your focus impaired—which could be awful if you are trying to study for a test.
 This is why you should always do a trial run of your preferred study drug before pulling an all-nighter for that big test or assignment!